List of Green Lanterns: Venizz

 Sector 2812; First appeared in Green Lantern (vol. 4) #6 (January 2006).
 Venizz is the partner of Green Lantern Tagort.
 Noted for her opposition to eugenics.

 Voz

 Voz is close to Graf Toren, having been a fellow captive for a long time before Guy Gardner rescued them.
 Voz is assigned to be the warden of the Sciencells.
 It is a great honor to him, and he takes it very seriously.
-The Red Lantern Corps member Vice breaks free of his prison with the help of Scar and starts a riot.
+Red Lantern Corps member Vice breaks free of his prison with the help of Scar and starts a riot.
 He breaks free many Sinestro Corps members too and Voz attempts to quell the riot singlehandedly, however Vice easily overpowers him.
 Voz is badly injured but survives.
 He appears in a cameo in the Green Lantern live-action film and is also a part of the film toyline.

 Wissen

 Sector 1915; First appeared in Tales of the Green Lantern Corps Annual #3 (1987).
 Wissen used his powers as a Green Lantern to end a thousand-year civil war on the planet Veltre.
 Wissen is eventually regarded by the natives of Veltre as a god, and under his benevolent rule the planet becomes peaceful but stagnant.
 After many years as the planet's ruler, a trio of Green Lanterns arrive to stabilize Veltre's core before it explodes like the planet Krypton.
 At first humbled by his failure, Wissen is persuaded to remain on Veltre to continue to act as its protector.